BOBANOVIORGANI/solaron-0bab6/content/pages/faq.md

         answer: >
           Still have questions?
 Contact us and we will answer as soon as possible.
-      - question: What is SolarEar?
+      - question: What is SolarBuds?
         answer: >
           SolarBuds is wireless earbuds series that can like every other SOLAROW product be charged by solar energy with solar panels.
 Earbuds also